This page contains affiliate links. Please read our disclosure for more info.

 - Cowles Mountain Trail in Mission Trails State Park – A 20-minute drive inland, the highest peak in San Diego is on our list for next time.

 - Borrego Palm Canyon – A two-hour drive away in Anza Borrego Desert State Park, this hike to a desert oasis is best done as an overnight trip.
+While you are there, don’t miss the amazing Anza Borrego sculptures.

 2) Cycle Around Coronado Island